THIS IS WHERE WE SHOW OFF SOME OF THE

 Tokonole to smooth the edges and the rough side of the leather.

-but he's also a skilled leather crafter so now he makes custom knife rolls
+and skilled leather crafter making custom knife rolls

 If you're in the biz, get

 outfitted the way you should be outfitted - with stuff from Weft &

 I just received the hides that I ordered and wanted to thank you

 for throwing in the half hide and the one with the hole in the middle.

 a picture of what I am using these for.
 We had some custom black

 walnut chairs made in a Vienna Secession style and I am hand painting